 6. It could be bad for you to open an LLC

-Starting an LLC may have lots of tempting benefits, but it has one really huge problem.
+Starting an LLC may have many tempting benefits, but it has one huge problem.
 You’ll be subject to self-employment tax.
-Depending on where you are at life right now, you might not be able to afford this, especially with a startup.
-I’mnot saying you shouldn’t start your company, because that’d cause a huge rash of what-ifs.
-But if you need a constant flow of decent money from the get go, an LLC might be the wrong choice.
+Depending on where you are now, you might not be able to afford this, especially with a startup.
+I’m not saying you shouldn’t start your company because that’d cause a huge rash of what-ifs.
+But an LLC might be the wrong choice if you need a constant flow of decent money from the get-go.